Community Garden

 Please contact the Community Garden Managers to receive current plot availability and pricing.

 What do you need?: The only thing you really need to bring is your enthusiasm and an investment of time and energy along with your seeds or plants for your garden, small hand tools, water hose and soil amendments.
-Optional items include:

-So …..
-Come on down and talk some dirt –
+So ….. come on down to talk dirt –

-and make some friends!
+and make great friends!

 Save